-The biggest misconception is that "getting certified" is a shortcut to success.
-Many event planner hopefuls believe that all it takes to break into the industry is to take a course, get "certified," and you'll automatically be so high in demand that your career will skyrocket from the mere mention of your certification alone.
+The biggest misconception is that "getting certified" is required to begin your career.
+Many event planner hopefuls believe that all it takes to break into the industry is to take a course, become a "certified event planner," and you'll automatically land a job thanks to your certification alone.

 While many online courses make such promises, the reality is that there aren't any reputable "certifications" for beginners or anyone hoping to start their career in event planning.
+These "certifications" are created by these companies who just want to make a sale off you; but everyone in the industry, including the people who are in a position to hire you, see right through these "certification" programs.
 There is not one "beginner's" certification program out there that will automatically open doors for you by taking the course alone.

 Most of the schools promising you a "certification" are just hoping to make some money off you; and the certification will mean nothing in the meeting and event planning industry.